Danish Handball Federation: History

-The DHF was founded on 2 June 1935.
+Danish Handball Association was founded on 2 June 1935.
 It is a member of the European Handball Federation and the International Handball Federation.
-Danish Handball Federation is the third largest in the world, only surpassed by German Handball Association and French Handball Federation.
+Danish Handball Association is the third largest in the world, only surpassed by German Handball Association and French Handball Federation.

 Achievements

 Denmark is the country with the most success and medals in the sport of Handball.
-With a total of 103 overall medals it makes them the strongest Handball Federation in the World.
+With a total of more than 100 overall medals it makes them the strongest Handball Federation in the World.